cap-js/docs/about/features.md

 > <sup>1</sup> To speed up development.
 Not for productive use! <br>

-> You can already integrate your database of choice in a project or a contribution level.
+> Note: You can already integrate your database of choice in a project or a contribution level.
 The last two are meant to further facilitate this by out-of-the-box features in CAP.

 <!--| [Migration to SAP HANA Cloud](../guides/databases)            |   <D/>    | <Na/>  | <Na/> |
 | [Streamlined Schema Evolution](../guides/databases)       |   <D/>    | <Na/>  | <Na/> |